People Suffering From Reactive Abuse Are Often Lead To Believe They Are The Ones With The Problem

 Narcissists Use Reactive Abuse To Make You Seem Mentally Ill

 A narcissist relies on reactive abuse as proof, in their minds that you, not them, are the one who is mentally ill and needs help.
+It is a form of gaslighting.
 They may even attempt to record your meltdown as evidence that you are the crazy one and use it against you for years to come.
 If you find yourself in this type of situation over and over again then it is pretty safe to assume that you are in an abusive relationship.

 Manipulation: The End Game Of Reactive Abuse